 Painted: November 10, 2017

-About the Artist: This mural was created by local youth from Washington Heights—including Gregorio Luperón High School students Sheised Nuñez, Darlin Garcia, Issac Reyes, Emely Rodriguez, Javier Soriano, Ana De La Cruz, and Alondra Martinez, as well as Cristal Castillo, Wildriana Paulino, Jonathan Caceres, and Beyonce Martinez—coordinated by artist Reynaldo García Pantaleón.
+About the Artists: This mural was created by local youth from Washington Heights—including Gregorio Luperón High School students Sheised Nuñez, Darlin Garcia, Issac Reyes, Emely Rodriguez, Javier Soriano, Ana De La Cruz, and Alondra Martinez, as well as Cristal Castillo, Wildriana Paulino, Jonathan Caceres, and Beyonce Martinez—coordinated by artist Reynaldo García Pantaleón.
 The group titled this piece, “Vientos Natales,” meaning “native winds” in Spanish.
 Pantaleón has also collaborated with community groups like Dominica York Proyecto GRAFICA as an artist, graphic designer, and musician, and he has worked as a teacher and instructor with various groups like Palenque (a violence-prevention program for youth), The Dominican Women's Development Center, The Children’s Aid Society, and many schools.